 Historical monitoring data show that levels of PCBs, 1,2 Dichloroethane (DCE) and Tetrachloroethene (PCE) exceed drinking water criteria in Zones 2 and 3 of the Delaware River.
-There is currently a TMDL being developed for PCBs.
+There is currently a TMDL in place for PCBs.
 Further, a 2000 DRBC resolution was passed by the Commissioners that noted that wasteload allocations were necessary in Zones 2 and 3, for DCE and PCE, in order to maintain the stream quality objectives.
-One year of discharge monitoring for these substances has occurred.
+Discharge monitoring for these substances has occurred.
 Monitoring is underway to determine if the assimilative capacity of the Delaware River has in fact been exceeded for DCE and PCE.
 Modeling of the River has indicated that this is the case.

-Table 3.5 and Figure 12 show the level of drinking water use attainment for the various segments of the main stem Delaware River based upon an analysis of the parameters mentioned above.
+Figure 3.11 shows the level of drinking water use attainment for the various segments of the main stem Delaware River based upon an analysis of the parameters mentioned above.
 Note that Alkalinity, Chlorides, and Hardness criteria are not set for Zones 1A-E in the River.
-Note that for Turbidity, which carries a "30-day average" criterion as well as a maximum value criterion, averages were calculated for the entire dataset.
+Note also that for Turbidity, which carries a "30-day average" criterion as well as a maximum value criterion, averages were calculated for the entire dataset.
 This was because the temporal nature of the data was not sufficient to calculate 30-day averages that would be useful for this analysis.
 It is recommended that, in the future, turbidity be measured with a greater frequency to improve assessment of the Drinking Water designated use.